JuliaDataScience/JuliaDataScience/contents/preface.md

 Our aims of this book are twofold:

 * We focus on the backbone of data science: data.
-* We use to Julia programming language to process the data.
+* We use the Julia programming language to process the data.

 We cover why Julia is an extremely effective language for data science in @sec:why_julia.
 For now, let's turn our attention towards data.